 Made up of some of the Boston area’s most talented and active musicians, the Redline Brass Quintet has quickly grown to be one of the most exciting groups to see on stage and in the classroom.

 A collection of unique personalities with sensitive musicianship, the Redline Brass met while diligently studying at the New England Conservatory of Music.
 Inspired to continue rewarding musical experiences together, the group accepted a fellowship in the Community Outreach program at the Longy School of Music in Cambridge, Massachusetts.
 There, they trained rigorously with former Empire Brass (and Boston Symphony) Trombonist, Norman Bolter and earned an Artist Diploma for their contribution to the Longy community.
 In recognition of their “skill and artistry in engaging audiences of all ages and contexts”, RBQ was awarded the first President’s Award for Excellence in Teaching Artistry from the Longy School of Music of Bard College.

-Redline Brass Quintet has been featured in numerous concert series including the Wayland Little Concert Series, the Saint-Gaudens Summer Concert Series in New Hampshire and Longy's Family Concert Series at Pickman Hall.
+Redline Brass Quintet has been featured in numerous concert series including the Wayland Little Concert Series, the Saint-Gaudens Summer Concert Series in New Hampshire, and Longy's Family Concert Series at Pickman Hall.
 Over the years they have premiered a number of new works for brass quintet.
-Collaborations have included new works from the Boston Composer's Coalition, a performance and recording of the PARMA New Music Festival's composition winner, Michael Mikulka, and most recently, the premiere of a new work dedicated to the Saint-Gaudens Memorial National Park in Cornish, NH.
+Collaborations have included new works from the Boston Composer's Coalition, a performance and recording of the PARMA New Music Festival's composition winner, Michael Mikulka, and most recently, the premiere of a new work for brass quintet on Nantucket.